jeydi243/sanua/README.md

 -   `├── /stores` - Contains Pinia store modules for state management.
 -   `├── /types` - Contains TypeScript type definitions.
 -   `└── nuxt.config.ts` - The main configuration file for Nuxt.

----
-*This README was improved by the Gemini CLI.*